hygieia/hygieia/Setup.md

 docker-compose up -d
 ```

-* Create user in mongo (if you log into the container then you dont have to install mongo locally)
+* Create a user in Mongo (if you log into the container then you don't have to install Mongo locally)

 ```bash
 docker exec -t -i mongodb2 bash